matrix-org/matrix-spec-proposals/proposals/3395-synthetic-appservice-events.md

 Appservices can now request permissions to reveal quite intimate details about each user, which means that homeserver administrators will need to be more careful when adding new appservice registrations.
 However, it has always been the case that appservices should be considered powerful tools that need review before being connected.
+The ability to namespace the events sent allows for fine-grained control.

 This proposal would not work over a federated context, as federated homeservers are not aware of foregin appservices.
 That being said the events suggested in this proposal are sensitive and are expected to only be shared with immediate